 The Board has put in place a well-structured and rigorous selection system for the appointment of Key Management Personnel of the Bank.
-There is also an approved succession plan for Management Personnel of the Bank.
+There is also an approved succession plan for Management Personnel of the Bank with a focus on developing human resources to enable the Bank to retain a pool of qualified candidates who are ready to compete for key positions and areas when they become vacant to ensure the effective continuity of the Bank.